matt-harvey/vat/README.rst

 with Vim_.

-I wrote ``vat`` because I loved the simplicity of ``t``, but, for my own requirements at least, felt it lacked a couple of useful features.
+I wrote ``vat`` because I loved the simplicity of ``t``, but, for my own requirements at least, felt it lacked one or two useful features.
 Also I didn't feel the need for certain other features, such the hash-based task identifiers provided by ``t``, or the ability to retain tasks on file after they're completed.
-(In ``vat``, the only official way to mark a task as completed is simply to delete it.
-Though, of course, you could always put your todo file into version control...)
+(In ``vat``, the only "formal" way to mark a task as completed is simply to delete it.)

 ``vat`` is a small but significant step up from "just storing your todos in a text file".
 With ``vat``, you can do the following from the command line:

-- See a list of one-line task summaries from sorted by due date.
+- See a list of one-line task summaries sorted by due date.
-- Ask to see the full detail for a particular task.
+- See the full text of a specified task.
-- Open your todo file directly at particular task for rapid editing in Vim.
+- Open your todo file directly at specified task for rapid editing in Vim.

 If you like the command line and Vim, then these few features should save you a lot of time and hastle, relative to the "mere text file" approach.

-``vat`` is a minuscule ``awk`` script; you can easily hack it to suit your own requirements.
+``vat`` is a very small ``awk`` script; you can easily hack it to suit your own requirements.

 Dependencies